boris-kolpackov/libpdjson5/README.md

 void json_reset(json_stream *json);
 ```

-If strict conformance to the JSON standard is desired, streaming mode
+By default the parser operates in the strict conformance to the JSON standard
+and any non-whitespace trailing data will trigger a parsing error.
+If desired,
-can be disabled by calling `json_set_streaming` and setting the mode to
+the streaming mode can be enabled by calling `json_set_streaming`.
+This will
-`false`.
-This will cause any non-whitespace trailing data to trigger a
+cause the non-whitespace trailing data to be parsed and reported as additional
-parse error.
+JSON values.

 ```c
 void json_set_streaming(json_stream *json, bool mode);